-I spent many years in Mazury and absolutely love this fantastic region in Poland.
+I grew up in Mazury and absolutely love this fantastic region in Poland.
 Masuria, often overlooked by many tourists preferring to spend their time in Gdansk, Warsaw or Krakow, has a lot to offer.

 Mazury (English: Masuria, German: Masuren), located in the northeast part of Poland in Warmia – Mazury region are very popular amongst Polish and Germans.
 The area, however, is somewhat overlooked by many tourists.

 Mazury cover 1732 km² of which Masurian lake district covers 486 km².

 These lakes were ground out of the land by glaciers during the Pleistocene ice age around 14,000 – 15,000 years ago, when ice covered northeastern Europe.

 By 10,000 BC the ice started to melt and eventually the Mazury lakes formed.